ggerganov/whisper.cpp/bindings/ruby/README.md

 samples = reader.enum_for(:each_buffer).map(&:samples).flatten

 whisper = Whisper::Context.new("base")
+whisper
-whisper.full(Whisper::Params.new, samples)
+  .full(Whisper::Params.new, samples)
-whisper.each_segment do |segment|
+  .each_segment do |segment|
     puts segment.text
   end
 ```

 The second argument `samples` may be an array, an object with `length` and `each` method, or a MemoryView.
 If you can prepare audio data as C array and export it as a MemoryView, whispercpp accepts and works with it with zero copy.